 First of all, while most donors wash their clothes before they donate them, others don’t.
 When you pick up a piece of apparel you think you might be interested in, smell it.
 You’ll find a hint of detergent to be more encouraging than the scent of body odor, but that doesn’t mean you shouldn’t buy something you think suits you.

 Thrift retailers acquire clothes from a variety of different sources, including you.
-If you’ve ever driven up to a donation bin, truck, or drive through, you know that people like you are a significant source of apparel.
+If you’ve ever driven up to a donation bin, truck, or drive-through, you know that people like you are a significant source of apparel.
 Indeed, the single most dependable source of clothing donations is the individual donor.
-Donors who have gone through the closet during the seasons’ changing and decided that some clothing items are useful but just haven’t been worn.
+Donors who have gone through the closet during the seasons’ changing decided that some clothing items are useful but haven’t been worn.

 Retail outlets often donate apparel to resale shops.
-These stores can receive tax write-offs and avoid the cost of shipping clothes or taking them to the landfill.
-Many stores often leave the tags on these clothes as a way of demonstrating to shoppers that they are brand new.
+These stores can receive tax write-offs and avoid the cost of shipping clothes or taking them to landfill.
+Many stores often leave the tags on these clothes to demonstrate to shoppers that they are brand new.
 Even though they have theoretically not been worn, washing these new items before wearing them is still an excellent idea.